wootfish/eli.sohl.com/drafts/wangs-attack-2.md

                  (12, -(1 << 16)))
 ```

-Then applying this differential becomes as simple as this:
+Then applying the differential becomes as simple as this:

 ```python
 def apply_differential(m):